What is Mistake Proofing?

 - The motion-step or sequencing method checks the process sequence to make sure steps are done in order.

-- The fixed-value or grouping and counting method counts repetitions or parts or weighs an item to ensure completeness.
+- The fixed-value or grouping and counting method counts repetitions or parts, or it weighs an item to ensure completeness.

 - A fourth setting function is sometimes added: information enhancement.
 This makes sure information is available and perceivable when and where required.

 - Warning functions are bells, buzzers, lights, and other sensory signals.
 Consider using color-coding, shapes, symbols, and distinctive sounds.

 - Control functions prevent the process from proceeding until the error is corrected (if the error has already taken place) or conditions are correct (if the inspection was a source inspection and the error has not yet occurred).